Be careful how you talk to yourself… you are listening!

 - Begin today by noting and challenging your negative thoughts.
 The more you work on this the easier it becomes, and you will begin experiencing positive changes in your life.

-- As you begin registering your thoughts, take time to consider whether you have had a previous bad experience relating to your thought.
+- Take time to consider whether you have had a previous bad experience relating to your thoughts, as you begin registering them.
 Try to identify what the root cause was.